← writing

 we have this equation wx=0{\ww \mathbf{w}}^\top {\xx \mathbf{x}} = 0. what does it look like?

-ignore the bias for a second. the weights (w1,w2)(w_1, w_2) aren't just exchange rates — together they form a vector, a direction in height-weight space. that direction is where the machine is looking: the combination of height and weight it cares about most.
+ignore the bias for a second. together, (w1,w2)(w_1, w_2) form a vector — a direction in height-weight space. that's where the machine is looking.

 the score measures how well a point x\mathbf{x} aligns with that direction: